timijaycr7/timijaycr7/README.md

 ## Hello there,:facepunch:I'm [Timilehin](https://www.linkedin.com/in/rayesomo-timilehin-a42689259).

-Olamilekan is enthusiastic about anything related to Data, fits in roles as a Data Analyst, A junior Data Scientist or a Machine Learning Engineer.
-I solved day to day problems using a data-driven approach with a keen eye for patterns and trends in data to draw out meaningful insight.
+Timilehin is passionate about all things data, excelling in roles as a Data Analyst, Junior Data Scientist, or Machine Learning Practitioner.
+I tackle everyday challenges by employing a data-driven approach, leveraging my sharp analytical skills to discern meaningful insights from patterns and trends within the data.

-Currently learning C to have deeper knowledge of programming and I also aim to develop my technical writing skillset for proper documentation of projects.
 <br>
 👯 I’m looking to collaborate on projects or any Data roles (remotely or hybrid) via rayesomotimilehin@gmail.com<br/>